How to hire an eCommerce pod that owns the storefront, the integrations, and the on-call rotation

 The DTC side is healthy, the wholesale side is bleeding orders to a custom portal that drifts from the ERP, and Shopify Plus B2B Edition has closed enough of the Adobe gap to be worth the migration.
 The pod ships customer accounts mapped to company hierarchies, per-company catalogs and price lists, quote workflow on a custom app, punchout via cXML or OCI, net-terms via draft orders plus a finance approval gate, and ERP-driven SKU and price sync.

-Core Web Vitals and conversion remediation
+Core Web Vitals (including INP) and conversion remediation

 Black Friday / Cyber Monday runbook engagement